Legislature(2021 - 2022)GRUENBERG 120

 referendums and initiatives required a deposit of $100 upon the

-initial filing, which would not change if this bill were to
+initial filing, which would not change if HB 157 were to pass.

 CHAIR KREISS-TOMKINS shared his belief that legislators, as